SumeghaGodara/snakemake/Atmosphere_Cloud.md

 - Click on your newly created project.

-- Click "NEW" and then "Instance" from the dropdown menu to start up a new virtual machine.
+- Click "NEW" and then "Instance" from the drop-down menu to start up a new virtual machine.

 ![](/img/atmosphere/login6.png)